Hearing Care is Health Care

 The latest MarkeTrak survey found that hearing aid owners almost unanimously agree that the hearing care professional they worked with played a critical role in their satisfaction with hearing aids.
 Hearing aid users reported satisfaction rates of 94% when working with an audiologist (Marketrak 10 results).
 They also found that patients strongly valued the quality of service during the fitting, professionalism of the audiologist, and the quality of service after the fitting.
 Additionally, patients reported that receiving realistic expectations and focusing on their individual needs was equally important in their success with hearing aids!

-Our primary goal at [Insert practice name] is to get you as close to 100% satisfaction as possible.
-[We/I] value creating a relationship with our patients and walking through your journey to hearing better with you.
+Our primary goal at The Hearing & Dizziness Clinic is to get you as close to 100% satisfaction as possible.
+We value creating a relationship with our patients and walking through your journey to hearing better with you.
 In light of Better Hearing and Speech Month, reach out to us if you would like to know more about how to hear your best.
 Our goal is to continue educating and empowering all of our patients!

 References: